 Important: Submitting an IEC profile does not mean you have applied for a work permit.
-If you receive an Invitation to Apply from CIC, then you need to give CIC more information in your application for a work permit, including supporting documentation and fees.
+If you receive an Invitation to Apply, then you need to give us more information in your application for a work permit, including supporting documentation and fees.

 - I already submitted my International Experience Canada (IEC) profile.
 Can I update it?